TestingEquivalence/EquivalenceAD/README.md

 Let d(F,G) denote the weighted L_2-distance between cumulative distribution functions F and G.
 Then the equivalence test problem is defined by H0={d(F,G)>epsilon} versus H1={d(F,G)<=epsilon}
-for the tolerance parameter epsilon>0.
+for a tolerance parameter epsilon>0.

 If the hypothesis H0 can be rejected based on the observed data only for a sufficiently small value of epsilon, then the true